#

 Off

-: Generate standard correction fileOptimized
+: Generates a standard correction fileOptimized

 Technical Specifications

-The encoder supports:
+The WavPack encoder supports:

-- Sample rates: 6,000 Hz to 192,000 Hz
+- Sample rates from 6,000 Hz to 192,000 Hz

-- Channel configurations: 1 to 8 channels
+- 1 to 8 audio channels

-- Optional MD5 hash storage of raw samples
+- Optional MD5 hash storage of raw samples for verification

-- Extra processing options for better quality
+- Additional processing options for quality enhancement

 if (WavPackEncoderSettings.IsAvailable())